-Trade receivables consist of few customers, majorly of amount receivable from Atul Ltd, the holding company for which ongoing credit evaluation is performed on the financial condition of the account receivables.
+Trade receivables consist of few customers, for which ongoing credit evaluation is performed on the financial condition of the account receivables.
 Historical experience of collecting receivables of the Group is supported by low level of past default and hence the credit risk is perceived to be low.